Benefits of Peaches: Nature’s Sweet Gift

 Nutritional Snapshot

-One medium peach about 150 grams has roughly:
+One medium peach (about 150 grams) contains approximately:

 - Calories: 60